John-Nik/portfolio/README.md

 -- **0.6.12.15:** Changed the width and height of the image from 100% & 100% to 98px and 128px respectively

 -- **0.6.12.16:** Changed the position property of the img from relative to absolute

+-- **0.6.12.17:** Changed the animation time function from ease-in-out to ease-in